lsandini/cgmsim-site/docs/index.md

 This is a danger box

-!!! danger ""
+!!! danger "Danger"
-    It's really easy to panic if Loop fails to build or if you are having trouble using your Loop app, but take the time to do a quick search in these docs and in your favorite social media group before posting a question.
-You might get an answer immediately.
+    It's really easy to panic if CGMSIM fails to build or if you are having trouble using your app, but take the time to do a quick search in these docs and in your favorite social media group before posting a question.

 This is an info box

 !!! info "Take it one step at a time..."
+    The info goes here...

+And more text here.

 ```code something
 ```